-For anyone considering starting a new nonprofit, the best place to begin may be the Starting a Nonprofit Organization guide created by 501 Commons.
+For anyone considering starting a new nonprofit, an excellent place to begin is our Starting a Nonprofit Organization guide (also see "Starting a Nonprofit Resources" below).
 In simple terms, the guide takes you through a series of informative parts and key questions like:

 - Nonprofit management obligations

-- Checklist for starting a nonprofit
+- A checklist for starting a nonprofit

-- Online resources
+- Online resources and more

 - Gives future board, staff, and volunteers of the organization a road map for building a successful organization

 - Helps you respond to questions from the state, the IRS, and other government agencies